Our Ph.D. Students

 from Loyola University.
 He loves talking accounting, business, and finance and has

 research interests related to esports and the novel industry’s struggles with discrimination,

 Misun Won, from Gyeonggi-do, Republic of Korea, received her Bachelor of Science in

 Sport Administration from Lewis-Clark State College and her Master of Professional

 Studies in Sport Industry Management from Georgetown University.
 Won's research areas

-of interest include consumer behaviors in purchasing sports event tickets and attending
+of interest include consumer behaviors in purchasing sports event tickets and ticket

 Tsu-Lin Yeh is from Taiwan, where she studied information management for both bachelor's

 and master's degrees at Chang Gung University (CGU).
 She also received her master's